Home / Resume / IT / Software Engineer

 Entry-Level / New Grad

-"Recent CS graduate with hands-on experience building full-stack web applications using React and Node.js.
-Completed 3 production-quality projects during internships, including a real-time dashboard that reduced manual reporting by 60%.
+"Recent CS graduate with hands-on experience building full-stack apps in React and Python.
+Shipped 3 production-quality projects during internships, including a real-time dashboard backed by a REST API that cut manual reporting by 60%.
 Eager to contribute to a collaborative engineering team."

-Why it works: Specific tech, quantified impact, shows initiative despite limited experience.
+Why it works: Specific stack, quantified impact, shows initiative despite limited experience.

 Mid-Level (3-6 years)

-"Software engineer with 4 years of experience building scalable web applications and microservices.
-Led migration of monolithic API to event-driven architecture, improving throughput 3x.
-Proficient in TypeScript, Python, AWS, and PostgreSQL.
-Track record of mentoring junior developers and delivering on tight deadlines."
+"Software engineer with 4 years building scalable web services and microservices.
+Led migration of a monolithic Java API to event-driven Spring Boot services on AWS, improving throughput 3x.
+Proficient in Python, TypeScript, PostgreSQL, and Kafka.
+Mentors junior developers and ships on tight deadlines."

 Why it works: Clear level, architectural achievement, leadership signal, specific stack.